REAGANOTEMA/Reagan-Otema/README.md

 </p>

-Each photo captures a moment: deep in code, in sync with a team, or chasing that breakthrough idea.
+Each photo captures a moment: deep in code, United and in sync with a team, chasing that breakthrough idea.
-**This isn’t just my work — it’s my craft.**
+**This isn’t just my work it’s also my and team work.**

 ---